copystar/bibliomancy/readme.md

 The first iteration of this program used a [Google Documents spreadsheet to select random numbers] (http://shorty.aedileworks.com/call-number-generator) that are used to look up elements and piece together a call number

 This is a second iteration that is done in a similary embarassingly primitive way using Javascript.
-It's so rudimentary, it shames me.
+It's so rudimentary, it shames me. [http://jsfiddle.net/copystar/H3gHL/2/] (You can see it at work on jsfiddle).

 My goal is to continually improve this program through various iterations to encourage myself to make many small programs and in doing so demonstrate how a simple idea can be developed into something complex.